theIYD/functions.js/README.md

 ## About
  The project is a continuation to a package previously owned by me named **<a href="https://www.npmjs.com/package/okay-string">okay-string</a>**.
 I thought of renaming it to <em>functions</em> & learn more by actually practicing functions.
 That's how <code>functions.js</code> was created.😍

+## FAQ
+Here are some solutions to frequently asked questions:

+#### Q. How to use ?
+Take a look over <a href="https://github.com/theIYD/functions.js#usage">here</a>.

+#### Q. Another lodash or underscore ?
+These two libraries are industry standards & are widely used.
+They have a ton of great, useful functions to use in a project.
+There is a **difference**. functions.js was created to learn predefined methods and make something out of it by creating a new method.
+So i think there is no comparison between this & the other two libraries.

+#### Q. How do i contribute ?
+Read the guidelines mentioned <a href="https://github.com/theIYD/functions.js/blob/master/CONTRIBUTING.md">here</a>

 ## License
  The project is licensed under <a href="https://github.com/theIYD/functions.js/blob/master/LICENSE">MIT</a>